 When you Think Your life is at its Worst, it Might actually be the best

-e are insightful creatures and we know exactly what’s going on.
-We know what we’re suppose to be do, but often deny ourselves our inner intuition and warnings.
-We often reflect about our past and say – “you only know a good thing when you lose it”.
+e are insightful creatures and we know more than we think.
+We know what is true, but often deny ourselves our inner intuition.
+We often reflect about our past and we know that – we were happy and just didn’t know it.

 So the realization that we are happy right now and not in the future is pure enlightenment.
 This realization invite change and the appreciation that whatever state of being we are in – is OK.
 All events bad or good can be enjoyed because they are here to let us know we are alive and there is opportunity for change.
 Weather we think times are hard or not is irrelevant – the realization of the preciousness of our life becomes vibrant when we contemplate death.
 This is an interesting kink in life.